mammadjv/vehicle-registration-plate-recognition/README.md

 <br>
 <br>
 <p align="center">
-  Recognition time for each character is 0.002s, that reduces overall frequency of the system to 13-17 HZ.
+  Recognition time per character = 0.002s, that reduces overall frequency of the system to 13-17 HZ.
-  Actually recognition phase depends on number of detected plates in a frame.
+  Actually frequency of recognition phase depends on the number of detected plates in a frame.
 </p>
 <p align="center">
   <img src="demo/recognition.gif", width="360">